 Preparation for kidding here at our farm begins months in advance.
 Be sure to check out of “You’ve GOT to be Kidding?!”
 Kit information page for more details!

-I use X-Ceptic extract to dip the goat kids umbilical cords.
+I use Guardian Extract to spray the goat kids umbilical cords.
 This works excellently, and is totally beneficial to use in place of iodine.
-The iodine burns the tissue to dry it, X-Ceptic causes the tissue to dry and shrivel, but is wholly beneficial and nourishes the kid.
-You can make this yourself, check this link for details!
-If you would rather buy it premade (that is what I do), see our “You’ve GOT to be Kidding?!”
+The iodine burns the tissue to dry it, Guardian extract causes the tissue to dry and shrivel, but is wholly beneficial and nourishes the kid.
+See our “You’ve GOT to be Kidding?!”
 Kit information page.

 I’m going to refer you to Fias Co Farm’s website to see instructions on exactly what to do for Prenatal/Kidding information.
 She does an good job describing things and I do not see a reason to “reinvent the wheel” if I can send you to that site. 😉 I’m going to continue on to tell you exactly what I do for my does without having to go into all the detail Molly already covered.

 Doe in Labor: After I have observed the signs that Molly describes at the Fias Co Farm link I gave above – ligaments gone/almost gone, goo, etc. – I watch her very closely and let her birth in the location of her choice if the weather permits (not freezing cold), normally they all coincidentally choose the exact same stall in the Doe Barn.
 This (allowing them to birth in the place of their choice) speeds up the birthing process and gives them the comfort of keeping the nest that they worked hard on and being in a place that they feel safe and comfortable.
 I strongly believe in home births for women, why would I force my girls to do something different??